scottfr/SystemsBook/Understanding/understanding.md

 Hopefully the Going to Grandma's model has given you a sense of an approach for developing models along with some useful tips and an introduction to using units and why they can be so useful to you.
 Oh, and don't forget about putting notes in your models.
 Wiring diagrams without knowing what the pieces mean are generally not very useful.

+## The Boy Who Cried Wolf ##

+# Model
+{"title": "The Boy Who Cried Wolf", "description": "Storytelling as you unfold a model.", "load": "http://insightmaker.com/insight/7103"}
+# End Model

+## The Construction Process ##

+We develop models to help us understand the implications of interactions, and sometimes guidance.
+As such, as with Alice at the beginning of Chapter 1, it is essential that before you begin to build a model you know what it is that you want to understand otherwise how will you know if the model does what you need it to do.

 ## Work Completion ##

 The following model presents a modification to the previous model where the factor has been replaced by a constraint.
 It looks like there have been lots of changes though they all cosmetic except the way Workers influence work on a daily basis.